Skip to content

 stm32-cryp drivers/crypto/stm32/stm32-cryp.c Single-channel, full fallback, rotate IV in CBC

-sun8i-ce drivers/crypto/allwinner/sun8i-ce/ Multi-algorithm, retry support, scatter-gather
+sun8i-ce drivers/crypto/allwinner/sun8i-ce/ Multi-algorithm crypto_engine user, scatter-gather

 Observing crypto_engine